python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 This was seen as clearer and more explicit for readers and writers, in line with the goals of PEP 639.

-Additionally, while differences from existing tool formats (and core metadata field names) have precedent in :pep:`621`, using a key with an identical name as in most/all current tools to mean something different (and map to a different core metadata field), with distinct and incompatible syntax and semantics, does not, and could cause confusion and ambiguity for readers and authors.
+Additionally, while differences from existing tool formats (and Core Metadata field names) have precedent in :pep:`621`, using a key with an identical name as in most/all current tools to mean something different (and map to a different Core Metadata field), with distinct and incompatible syntax and semantics, does not, and could cause confusion and ambiguity for readers and authors.